-Applicants who are still dissatisfied after the Internal Review has been completed may seek a review by the Information Commissioner.
+Applicants who are still dissatisfied after the Internal Review has been completed may seek a review by the Information Commissioner within 60 days of receiving the notice.
 This request must be made in writing, giving details of the decision to which the complaint relates.
 Complaints should be made to the Information Commissioner and addressed as follows: